voyd-lang/voyd/spec/surface.md

             ```

 5. Parenthetical elision is disabled on any lines surrounded by parenthesis
-	1. Parenthetical elision can be re-enabled by using the whitespace block `${}` syntax
+	1. Parenthetical elision can be re-enabled by using the whitespace curly block `${}` syntax

 		```
 		add(x, y, ${